How to Prepare for College Applications

 3. Research, research, research

 The biggest key in preparation for college applications is research.
-I recommend finding at least 8 colleges you are interested in and start digging!
+I recommend finding at least 8 colleges and start digging!
 Look into their GPA requirements, SAT/ACT requirements, application deadline, and if a personal essay is required.
 College applications deadline varies from college to college.
-Some are due by November when others may not be due until Spring semester of your high school year.
+Some are due by November when others may not be due until Spring semester.

 4. Partner up